AndreasBoehm/fastlane-plugin-onesky/README.md

 ### `onesky_download`

-Uploads a new translation file to the onesky service.
+Downloads a translation file from the onesky service.

 ````ruby
 onesky_download(